An open letter to the graduating class of 2021

 The world will try to get you to lower your vision; to drop your eyes away from the distant future, and it will try to get you to narrow your focus right down to the path at your feet.
 The way it will do this is by using your own good common sense against you.

-Using these practical things, the system will make you feel just like you’re in a little spaceship.
-Like you’re flying close to a black hole that’s trying to suck you in!
+And you’re flying close to the outer rim of a black hole that’s trying to suck you in!
 Get its hooks into you!
 Keep your mind on making the next sale.
+Keeping your head above water.
 Getting the next paycheck.
-Making you forget where you were headed.
+Making you forget where you were originally headed.